leonidk/direct_gmm/README.md

 **Direct Fitting of Gaussian Mixture Models** by Leonid Keselman and Martial Hebert [arXiv](https://arxiv.org/abs/1904.05537)

 ## Overview
 Almost all files used in the development and testing of this project are in this folder.
-The data files (Stanford Bunny, TUM datset, etc.) are excluded as I'm unsure about the licensing.
-Important files are
+The data files for the Stanford Bunny is included in `bunny`.

 * `mixture` contains the modifed version of scikit-learn with the proposed techniques.
 * `gmm_fit.py` and `gmm_fit2.py contain the two sets of the bunny likelihood experiments